rebeccaacioadea/project-1/README.md

 ## Overview
 This is my first ever project at General Assembly as a Software Engineer Immersive course's student.

-The aim of this project was to create a grid-game and can be render in the brower by using HTML, CSS and JavaScript.
+The aim of this project is to create a grid-game which can be render in the brower by using HTML, CSS and JavaScript.
+The player should be able to guide the snake to eat food randomly placed on the game board.

 This project demonstrate my knowledge   after 2 weeks of learning JavaScript.